syntactic/Cognitive-Control-Paradigm-Integration/content/Thesis Outline.md

-## Title: Control Paradigms Into a Unified Experimental Design Space: A Parametric Analysis
+## Title: Integrating Control Paradigms Into a Unified Experimental Design Space: A Parametric Analysis

 ## 1. Introduction
    1.1.
 The Challenge of [[Cognitive Control]]: Managing Multiple Tasks and Goals